dy1z/docs/content/docs/transformers/base-image-url.md

 ## Disabling

-Disable `baseImageURL` by setting its value to an empty string or a falsy value.
+If you have `baseImageURL` set globally (i.e. in your config), you can disable it for a Template by setting its value to an empty string or a falsy value:

-Here's an example of how you can do that with Front Matter:

 ```js
 ---